 Should I Put Water in My Iron?

 According to most manufacturers, you should only use distilled water in steam irons.
-Minerals in tap water will clog the iron or stain clothing, but distilled water won’t.
-Starch is used to help make ironing easier, gives clothes a crisp professional look, and helps keep wrinkles at bay longer.
+Minerals in tap water can clog the iron or stain clothing, but distilled water won’t.
+Starch can be used to help make ironing easier, give clothes a crisp professional look, and help to keep wrinkles at bay longer.

 Conclusion

-Unlike the hottest setting, which is usually 445 degrees Fahrenheit, a Cool Iron setting is generally around 275 degrees Fahrenheit.
-Fabrics like acrylic and nylon, which are synthetic or delicate, should be ironed at a low temperature.
+A cool iron setting is generally around 230 degrees Fahrenheit.
+Fabrics like acrylic and nylon, which are synthetic or delicate, should be ironed at the lowest temperature setting on your iron.

-You should also iron fabrics such as acetate and silk at a low temperature.
+Fabrics such as acetate and silk should also be ironed at a low temperature.
 To turn the iron to a low setting, look for the temperature knob on the front.
 For the coolest temperatures, turn the knob to 1 or 2 if the knob has a number scale.
 Some irons indicate what type of fabric each setting is suitable for.

 Leave a Reply